paddlesteamers.info : The Internet's leading database of Paddle Steamers past and present

 The replica is planned to be a static floating museum and attraction in central Budapest

-Proposals for new paddle steamers
+Proposals for new operational paddle steamers

-Untersee and Rhine (Switzerland)
+Untersee and Rhein, Switzerland

 Enthusiasts have long proposed a new paddle steamer for the commercial fleet operating on the Rhine and the Untersee in north-eastern Switzerland.
 The last paddle steamer in operation there was SCHAFFHAUSEN (1913-1967).
 One of the major elements of the proposal has been to design a vessel with very low carbon emissions but still be a genuine steamship.
 The proposal has gained a lot of support and is subject to consideration by the local Thurgau canton administration because public funds will be required over and above the general spending of the local vessel operator.